advafaeian/sedgewick-algorithms-notes/04-graphs/02-directed-graphs.md

 ```

 >Contirbutor's Note:
-> this is not necessarily a directed cycle.
+> This is not necessarily a directed cycle.
+Therfore, you can't use the logic for undirected graph cycle detection.
 >      A
 >   /     \
 >  B       D
 >   \     /
 >      C
-> If w is onStack, then there’s a path from w → … → v in the stack, and now you’ve found an edge v -> w.
+> On onStack is like a marker on the depth first search tract.
+Each time dfs is finished for a vertex, you deleted the vertex from the path.
+If w is onStack, then there’s a path from w → … → v in the graph, and now you’ve found an edge v -> w.

 **Proposition E.** A digraph has a topological order if and only if it is a DAG.